PicoCreator/Babel-Pile/README.md

 - All dataset should have their downloadable links exposed, in addition to their repo link
 	- This is a hard requirement, as the final dataset scale could possibly span PETABYTES
 	- Note that the download link / script is handled differently from the git repo.
 As such it is possible for a single git repo to be split across multiple categories
+	- As a general rule of thumb, its ok to have links in this repo, but downloaded copies of those links need to be moved to a seperate repo.
 - All dataset must have permissive / opensource public licensing, which needs to be indicated.
 This rule is applied in the strictest sense for cleaned and parsed data.
 - All dataset (raw-clean) when possible, should be in its full original length.
 We should avoid splitting into fix context length to take full advantage of RWKV "infinite context length"
 - Parsed dataset, should be in chunks of approximate 100M (soft rule), this model builders to easily cherrypick which should be their training / test data pairs